 Over the past several years, the spread between ethanol and corn prices has fluctuated significantly.
-Recently, corn crush margins, measured by the spread between ethanol and corn prices, have contracted since their peak near the end of the first quarter of 2014.
+Corn crush margins, measured by the spread between ethanol and corn prices, continue to remain strong, although they have contracted since their historic peak in March 2014.
 Fluctuations are likely to continue to occur.
 A sustained narrow spread, whether as a result of sustained high or increased corn prices or sustained low or decreased ethanol prices, would adversely affect our results of operations and financial position.
 Further, combined revenues from sales of ethanol, WDG and other ethanol co-products could decline below the marginal cost of production, which may force us to suspend production of ethanol, WDG and ethanol co-products at some or all of the Pacific Ethanol Plants.